TheNirmata/TheNirmata/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a personal project of mines called Puppy Pack
+- 🔭 I’m currently working on a personal project of mines called Puppy Eyes!
 - 👯 I’m looking to collaborate on any projects!
 - 💬 Ask me about anything!
 - 📫 How to reach me: [aimeeeqnguyen@gmail.com](aimeeeqnguyen@gmail.com)